Nephrotic syndrome: Prognosis

-Without treatment nephrotic syndrome has a very bad prognosis especially rapidly progressing glomerulonephritis, which leads to acute kidney failure after a few months.
+Without treatment, nephrotic syndrome has a very bad prognosis, especially rapidly progressing glomerulonephritis, which leads to acute kidney failure after a few months.

 Epidemiology

 Nephrotic syndrome can affect any age, although it is mainly found in adults with a ratio of adults to children of 26 to 1.

 The syndrome presents in different ways in the two groups: the most frequent glomerulopathy in children is minimal change disease (66% of cases), followed by focal segmental glomerulosclerosis (8%) and mesangiocapillary glomerulonephritis (6%).
 In adults the most common disease is mesangiocapillary glomerulonephritis (30-40%), followed by focal and segmental glomeruloesclerosis (15-25%) and minimal change disease (20%).
-The latter usually presents as secondary and not primary as occurs in children.
+The latter usually presents as secondary and not primary, as occurs in children.
 Its main cause is diabetic nephropathy.
 It usually presents in a person from their 40s or 50s.

 Of the glomerulonephritis cases, approximately 60% to 80% are primary, while the remainder are secondary.

-There are also differences in epidemiology between the sexes, the disease is more common in men than in women by a ratio of 2 to 1.
+There are also differences in epidemiology between the sexes; the disease is more common in men than in women by a ratio of 2 to 1.

 The epidemiological data also reveals information regarding the most common way that symptoms develop in people with nephrotic syndrome: spontaneous remission occurs in up to 20% or 30% of cases during the first year of the illness.
 However, this improvement is not definitive as some 50% to 60% of people with Nephrotic syndrome die and/or develop chronic kidney failure 6 to 14 years after this remission.
-On the other hand, between 10% and 20% of people have continuous episodes of remissions and relapses without dying or jeopardizing their kidney.
+On the other hand, between 10% and 20% of people have continuous episodes of remissions and relapses without dying or jeopardizing their kidneys.
 The main causes of death are cardiovascular, as a result of the chronicity of the syndrome, and thromboembolic accidents.